cdown/chrisdown.name/_posts/2026-03-24-zswap-vs-zram-when-to-use-what.md

 The "pluggable zswap backends and backing-store-less zswap" Christoph mentions refers to active work to allow zswap to operate without any disk swap device at all -- which would close the remaining use case for zram even in diskless setups.
+Nhat Pham is currently leading this effort under the name [virtual swap spaces](https://lwn.net/Articles/1059201/).
 The direction of travel is fairly clear.

 In practice, across the services we've deployed zswap on at scale, it has consistently reduced OOMs, cut disk write pressure, and done so without any